Practical Suggestions for Godparents and Sponsors

 • Exchange telephone numbers and email addresses with them.

-• To help them feel at home in the RCIA setting, try to arrive for the RCIA sessions and rites before them.
+• To help them feel at home in the OCIA setting, try to arrive for the OCIA sessions and rites before them.

 • Ask them to notify you or a team member in the event that he or she will miss a session.

-• If they miss an RCIA session, call afterwards to show concern.
+• If they miss an OCIA session, call afterwards to show concern.

 • Extend an invitation to attend Mass or other parish activities/ministries with you.